ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 evaluate that the appropriate client instance is presenting the claimed assertion.
 All of this will prevent an attacker from presenting a manufactured assertion, or one captured from an untrusted system.
-However, without validating the audience of the assertion, a captured assertion could be presented by the client instance to impersonate a given end user.
+However, without validating the audience of the assertion, a captured assertion could be presented by the client instance to impersonate a given end-user.
 In such cases, the assertion offers little more protection than a simple identifier would.

 A special case exists where the AS is the generator of the assertion being presented by the